 The condition causes bleeding.
 The most common areas of bleeding include:

 - A boy's penis, if he has been circumcised

 - Belly button area

-- Gastrointestinal tract (may result in blood in the baby's bowel movements)
+- Gastrointestinal tract (resulting in blood in the baby's bowel movements)

 - Mucus membranes (such as the lining of the nose and mouth)

 - Places where there has been a needle stick

 Blood clotting tests will be done.